TahmidHussan/DateSorterCSCI212/README.md

 ## Summary

-**Date Sorter** is a user friendly Java application that sorts the dates in any .txt file.
+**Date Sorter** is a user friendly automated Java application that sorts a list of dates in any .txt file.
 It also allows users to search for any dates of a specific year.

 ## Video Demo